 It is possible to identify the nature of the fertility pattern of the different regions during the 2017 and 2018 years by specifying the level of fertility achieved until a specific age.
-Data indicate that about 42.2% of the overall fertility of women in Lower Egypt was achieved at the age of 25 years compared to about 35.6% 35.8% for Upper Egypt and Borders governorates and only 25.7% for Urban governorates.
-Similarly, data show that about 71% of overall female fertility at Lower Egypt is achieved at the age of 30 years, reflecting the early pattern of fertility in this region compared to other regions.
+Data indicate that about 42.2% of the overall fertility of women in Lower Egypt was achieved by age 25 years compared to about 35.6% 35.8% for Upper Egypt and Borders governorates and only 25.7% for Urban governorates.
+Similarly, data show that about 71% of overall female fertility for Lower Egypt is achieved by the age of 30 years, reflecting the early pattern of fertility in this region compared to other regions.